 If your yard has lots of obstacles, a corded electric mower can be frustrating.

 If you don’t want to be like a dog on a leash, cut the cord and get a cordless electric mower

 instead.
 Cordless models give you the mobility of a gas mower without the noise or the headaches.

 With cordless mowers, let the battery charge overnight, and you’ll have roughly an hour of mowing time.

-A cordless mower uses either a 24-volt or 36-volt battery.
+Cordless mowers are powered by rechargeable batteries that are available in a variety of voltages.
 Just like a cordless drill, the higher the volts, the greater the torque, resulting in a cleaner cut.